-If a paragraph is dialogue, it may not contain three or more sentences.
++If a paragraph is dialogue, it may not contain three or more sentences.
 Remember, in dialogue, each time the speaker changes, a new paragraph is begun--regardless of how many sentences were spoken.

 <> 4.
 Check one of your paragraphs using OCCTI, and check off the box when you are finished.
 If something is wrong, be sure to change anything that keeps your paragraph from being a real paragraph.

-Circle each verb with a light colored highlighter.
+All All All Circle each verb with a light colored highlighter.
 This will make it easier to change your verbs and to add adverbs (ly words and others) as further directed.
 "Code" the CC boxes in the same way that you coded the located verbs in your paper.

-Be sure to circle all of the following verbs (not just the sentence's main verb):

-- Action verbs--show what the subject does - Be, a Helper, Link verbs (BHL)-being, helping, and linking verbs (is, are, am, was, were, has, had, do, does, etc.) - Infinitives--to + verb (to +action verb [to run] or to + BHL verb [to be]) - Be sure you circle the verbs in your writings as this step is crucial later in the Checklist Challenge.
+Be sure to circle all of the following verbs (not just the sentence's main verb): Action verbs--show what the subject does • Be, a Helper, Link verbs (BHL)-being, helping, and linking verbs (is, are, am, was, were, has, had, do, does, etc.) Infinitives--to + verb (to +action verb [to run] or to + BHL verb [to be]) Even with the sure you circle the verbs in your writings as this step is crucial later in the Checklist Challenge.
 However, do not get discouraged if you miss some.
 You do not need to labor over each word, fearful of missing a verb.
 The more you look for the verbs, the better you will get at finding them--and the better you will get at the verb-related CC items.

-Memorize the Be, a Helper, Link verbs song (to the tune of the Alphabet Song):

-ABCDEFG

-Be, a Helper, Link verbs,

-HIJKLMNOP

-Is, Are, Am, Was, & Were.

-QRSTUV

-Be, & Being, Been, Become,

-WXYZ

-Has, & Had, & Have are ones.

-Now I said my ABC's

-Can, Could, Shall, Should-they are fun

-Next time won't you sing with me?

-Will, Would, Do, Did, Does, & Done

-ABCDEFG

-May, Might, Must-they are some as well,

-HIJKLMNOP

-Appear, Look, Seem, Remain, Taste, Feel, & Smell
+Memorize the Be, a Helper, Link verbs song (to When you are studying verbs, you have to remember that the tune of the Alphabet Song): anytime you see a verb with a to in front of it, it is still ABCDEFG a verb.
+Be, a Helper, Link verbs, HIJKLMNOP When you do this CC item, do not worry about finding every Is, Are, Am, Was, & Were. verb---or accidentally marking a word as a verb when it is QRSTUV Be, & Being, Been, Become, not one.
+This task is not a "test" to see if you can find all WXYZ verbs.
+It is an exercise that will help you later.
+The more Has, & Had, & Have are ones. verbs you find and circle, the easier it will be to Now I said my ABC's complete other CC items.
+Can, Could, Shall, Should-they are fun Next time won't you sing with me?
+Will, Would, Do, Did, Does, & Done At first it may be hard for you to find the verbs---especially ABCDEFG the BHL (Be, a Helper, Link) verbs.
+(These are being, May, Might, Must-they are some as well, helping, and linking verbs.)
+Do not let that bother you.
+Just HIJKLMNOP Appear, Look, Seem, Remain, Taste, Feel, & Smell find as many as you can.
+You will get better and better at this as you complete the CC on your compositions.

+Note: Be sure you circle (not highlight) and use a light color for verbs in this task.
+When you complete the entire Checklist Challenge, you will have many words, phrases, and sentences coded.
+If you highlight all of your verbs (instead of circling them), your additions will be difficult to see when you put them into your final copy due to too much highlighting (and your paper will look too "cluttered" for your teacher to check quickly).